queryverse/Query.jl/docs/src/experimental.md

 The `@mapmany` command has the form `@mapmany(source, collection_selector, result_selector)`.
-`source` can be any source that can be queried. `collection_selector` must be an anonymous function that takes one argument and returns a collection.
+`source` can be any source that can be queried. `collection_selector` must be a function that takes one argument and returns a collection.
-`result_selector` must be an anonymous function that takes two arguments.
+`result_selector` must be a function that takes two arguments.
 It will be applied to each element of the intermediate collection.

 ### The `@take` command